-The gig economy has attracted a lot of attention recently, however, this form of working is not new and has been expressed in a variety of different career from as far back as the 1970s.
-Portfolio, intelligent, protean and boundaryless career theories have attempted to describe new employment relationships.
-Employment relationships increasingly incorporate more flexible, part-time and contract roles that are non-hierarchical; very similar to the work characterised in the gig economy.
+The gig economy has attracted a lot of attention recently, however, this form of working is not new.
+Part-time and flexible working has been expressed in a variety of different careers from as far back as the 1970s.
+Several different career theories including the Portfolio, intelligent, protean and boundaryless career theories have attempted to describe new employment relationships.
+Employment relationships increasingly incorporate more flexible, part-time and include contract roles that are non-hierarchical; very similar to the work characterised in the gig economy.
 However, is this form of working liberating or restricting?

 What is the gig economy?

 The gig economy has been defined as a way of working that based on temporary or small paid pieces of work or projects, also known as gigs.
 The gig economy and theories mentioned above emphasise flexibility, freedom and an ability to work whilst developing unique skills and or knowledge.
 Companies such as Uber, Airbnb and Deliveroo have sprung up and use an ever growing stream of self-employed workers to provide services like delivery, driving and hospitality.
 Other sites such as Upwork, People per Hour and Freelancer allow individuals to offer their services and connect with organisations or people who have projects.
 The use of technology especially mobile applications and websites has made this form of employment accessible and flexible to both individuals and organisations.